Khongor, Darkhan-Uul

 Khongor (Хонгор, soft or sweetheart) is a sum (district) of Darkhan-Uul Province in northern Mongolia.
 The sum center has railway station on the Ulan-Ude - Ulaanbaatar - Beijing line.
 The most important railway station is 13 km south of the sum center, where at Salkhit settlement Salkhit - Erdenet line starts.

+History

+The soum was established in 1958 and was one of the four largest collective crop farms in Mongolian People's Republic.
+The soum has been the main provider of wheat with large fields of cultivated lands until the country's state-owned enetrprises were privatized in the 1990s.